acne

 1. Rolling scars

-Rolling scars are relatively broad acne scars in the skin that have rounded, sloping edges.
+Rolling scars are broad acne scars in the skin that have rounded, sloping edges.
 When there are several of these types of acne scars in a region of skin gives it a rolling appearance, hence the name.

-Rolling scars can have differing depths.
 They are common for individuals who have had patches of skin that have been afflicted by inflammatory acne.

 How To Treat Rolling Scars

-Because rolling scars have rounded, sloping borders, many of the available scar treatments can produce positive results.
+Because rolling scars have rounded, sloping borders, many of the available scar treatments below can produce positive results.

 • Laser resurfacing (ablative and non-ablative)